LOADING...

 I created a modern blockbreaker game using JavaScript and an HTML5 canvas.
 It featured multiple levels, progressive difficulty, and crisp collision physics.

 In high school, I wrote a Swift-based mobile app that aggregated grades, homework, and schedules.
-The IT department mistook it for hacking and issued a cease-and-desist—an early lesson in innovation (and bureaucracy).
+The IT department mistook it as a student privacy issue and issued a cease-and-desist.
+An early lesson in innovation (and red tape).

 MyHS - High School Student Portal

 In high school, I wrote a Swift-based mobile app that aggregated grades, homework, and schedules.
-The IT department mistook it for hacking and issued a cease-and-desist—an early lesson in innovation (and bureaucracy).
+The IT department mistook it as a student privacy issue and issued a cease-and-desist.
+An early lesson in innovation (and red tape).

 Because living in an attic made it hard to tell who was home, I created an ESP8266-based device that detected nearby phones by MAC address and sent notifications.
-I eventually decommissioned it—effective, but a little too Black Mirror.
+I eventually decommissioned it because it's creepy.

 Anybody Home?

 Because living in an attic made it hard to tell who was home, I created an ESP8266-based device that detected nearby phones by MAC address and sent notifications.
-I eventually decommissioned it—effective, but a little too Black Mirror.
+I eventually decommissioned it because it's creepy.

 To prevent frozen pipes during winter, I built a breaker panel monitor that detected circuit trips and sent notifications via IFTTT.
-It was a reliable, low-cost safeguard—and far cheaper than calling an electrician.
+It was a reliable, low-cost safeguard, and far cheaper than calling an electrician... though we still did that.

 Breaker Panel Monitor

 To prevent frozen pipes during winter, I built a breaker panel monitor that detected circuit trips and sent notifications via IFTTT.
-It was a reliable, low-cost safeguard—and far cheaper than calling an electrician.
+It was a reliable, low-cost safeguard, and far cheaper than calling an electrician... though we still did that.

-To address my cheese-based insecurity, I created Curdle—a Wordle-style game featuring real five-letter cheese names (yes, there were 42).
-Built with JavaScript, it refreshed daily and offered a flavorful test of dairy vocabulary.
+Because Wordle was too easy, I created Curdle: a Wordle-style game featuring real five-letter cheese names (There are 42, in case you were wondering.
+And yes, it probably would have been better to include all cheeses, hangman-style).
+Built with JavaScript, it refreshed daily and offers a flavorful test of dairy vocabulary.
+Feel free to give it a try!

 Curdle - Wordle for Cheeses

-To address my cheese-based insecurity, I created Curdle—a Wordle-style game featuring real five-letter cheese names (yes, there were 42).
-Built with JavaScript, it refreshed daily and offered a flavorful test of dairy vocabulary.
+Because Wordle was too easy, I created Curdle: a Wordle-style game featuring real five-letter cheese names (There are 42, in case you were wondering.
+And yes, it probably would have been better to include all cheeses, hangman-style).
+Built with JavaScript, it refreshed daily and offers a flavorful test of dairy vocabulary.
+Feel free to give it a try!

 MUSIC